 - Ménière’s disease.
 PatientPlus. patient.info/patientplus, last checked May 2015

 - Vestibular neuritis.
 NICE Clinical Knowledge Summaries. cks.nice.org.uk, last revised November 2017

 We’d love to know what you think about what you’ve just been reading and looking at – we’ll use it to improve our information.
 If you’d like to give us some feedback, our short form below will take just a few minutes to complete.
 And if there's a question you want to ask that hasn't been answered here, please submit it to us.
 Although we can't respond to specific questions directly, we’ll aim to include the answer to it when we next review this topic.

-Reviewed by Dylan Merkett, Bupa Health Content Team, July 2015.
+Reviewed by Natalie Heaton, Specialist Health Editor, Bupa Health Content Team, May 2018